5 Ways to Slow Down this Christmas

 - Pick up but don’t deep clean – When you decorate, clean the room or area but don’t waste time deep cleaning.
 Picking up the clutter goes a long way in making a room look clean.
 You are adding many tasks to your schedule this month so don’t obsess.

-- Quick clean 2-3 areas each day – Tackle the problem areas like the kitchen and living room.
+- Quickly clean 2-3 areas each day – Tackle the problem areas like the kitchen and living room.
 Pick up the clutter and vacuum but remember don’t obsess.
-Don’t forget to include the bathroom(s) each day and take 5 minutes to clean the sink, toilet, and wash the floor.
+Don’t forget to include the bathroom(s) each day and take 5 minutes to do a quick fix.

 - Don’t stress and obsess.
-Work to get everything done BEFORE Christmas – I want to enjoy Christmas instead being stressed.
-This was my goal even when the kids were growing up and although most years I was doing a LOT last minute, it couldn’t have been worse.
+Work to get everything done BEFORE Christmas – I want to enjoy Christmas instead of being stressed.
+This was my goal even when my kids were growing up even though I did a LOT last minute.
+It could have been worse.
 Do what you can and it will be better than total procrastination.
 You are making memories for your children.
 They might remember the special things you baked, how you decorated, and how you made sure they had gifts.

 - Start wrapping EARLY! instead of staying up all night Christmas Eve!
 I always started wrapping as soon as possible.
 Some years that ‘sooner’ was ‘later’ but I always started before Christmas Eve.
-Use a *Sharpie to label the gift you just wrapped.
+It’s wise to limit the number of gifts you give each child on your list.
+It keeps you from credit debt too!
+If you use a *Sharpie to label the gift you just wrapped is simpler and cost-effective.
 Have you ever had to unwrap a gift because you neglected to label it?
 Seriously.
 Marking the child’s name with a Sharpie worked for me rather than buying pretty labels.

 Challenge: Work on the 5 ways to slow down this Christmas so you don’t stress and obsess as Christmas approaches.